seniorScript180/Divi-Custom-Blog-Ext/README.md

+A Divi Extension of the Blog Module.
+Developed in the malte-iv local installation

 This project was bootstrapped with [Create Divi Extension](https://github.com/elegantthemes/create-divi-extension).

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/divi-scripts/template/README.md).